DESIGN STORIES

 It becomes part of the device’s surface.

-- What Problem Vinyl Skins Actually Solve
+- What Problem Vinyl Phone Skins Actually Solve

 • Daily friction (pockets, desks, bags)